yehia67/documentation/iot/0.1/how-to-guides/get-started-with-microcontrollers.md

 We recommend a device with Wi-Fi and Bluetooth LE (version >= 4.0) so that you can easily connect to it.
 :::

-7. Buy an I2C environment sensor such as the Bosch BME/BMP 280 sensor
+7\.
+Buy an I2C environment sensor such as the Bosch BME/BMP 280 sensor

-:::info
+:::info:
 We use an operating system called RIOT OS in our tutorials.

 Before buying any other sensors, check the [RIOT OS sensor driver list](http://riot-os.org/api/group__drivers__sensors.html) to make sure that they are supported.